Code

 The simplest way to use information criteria is to choose a single model.
 Simply choose the model with the highest ELPD value.
 If we follow this rule we will have to accept that the quadratic model is the best.
 Even if we take into account the standard errors we can see that they do not overlap.
 Which gives us some security that the models are indeed different from each other.
 If, instead, the standard errors overlapped, we should provide a more nuanced answer.

-As a general rule, if \(k\) is less than 0.7 there are no problems, if it’s between 0.7 and 1 is very likely that we are in trouble and if it’s greater than 1, we are doom.
-The cut-off value 0.7 is not fixed, it can strictly be lower and depends on the total number of samples of the posterior distribution, 2000, in this example.
-But when the number of draws is about 2000 we are almost at 0.7.
-In practice it is common to use sample values of 2000 or larger.
-Increasing the number of samples from the posterior may reduce the value of \(k\) and so we could remove some of these warnings, but in general the number needed will be too large to make any practical sense.
+As a general rule, if \(\hat{k}\) is less than 0.7 there are no problems; if it is between 0.7 and 1 it is very likely that we are in trouble; and if it is greater than 1, we are doomed.
+The cut-off value 0.7 is not fixed, it can in principle be lower, and it depends on the total number of posterior draws (2000 in this example).
+But when the number of draws is about 2000, the recommended threshold is close to 0.7.
+In practice, it is common to use at least 2000 posterior draws.
+Increasing the number of samples from the posterior may reduce the value of \(\hat{k}\) and thus remove some of these warnings, but in general the number needed will be too large to be practically useful.

 It is possible to visualize the values of \(k\), using plot_khat